New Immigrant Medical Insurance

 Important: This section is only applicable to lawful permanent residents who did not gain their LPR status as the immediate relative of a U.S. citizen.

-Your children may be eligible for following-to-join benefits if:
+Your children may be eligible for following-to-join benefits if you immigrated on the basis of:

-• You immigrated on the basis of a petition filed by your brother or sister
+• A petition filed by your brother or sister

-• You immigrated on the basis of an immigrant petition filed by your U.S. citizen parent(s) when you were married or when you were unmarried and over 21 years of age
+• An immigrant petition filed by your U.S. citizen parent(s) when you were married or when you were unmarried and over 21 years of age

-• You immigrated on the basis of your relationship with your lawful permanent resident parents when you were unmarried
+• Your relationship with your lawful permanent resident parents when you were unmarried

 Also, for your child to be eligible for following-to-join benefits, he or she must: